+Item Description

-Item Description 1 Display screen Also called LCD (liquid-crystal display), displays computer output.
+1 Display screen Also called Liquid-Crystal Display (LCD), displays computer output.

-Item Description 2 Status indicators LEDs (light-emitting diode) that turn on and off to show the status of the computer, its functions and components.
-3 Power button Turns on the computer.
-4 Launch keys Six special keys for frequently used programs.
+2 Power button Turns on the computer.

+ltem Description 3 Launch keys Two special keys for frequently used programs.
 See "Launch Keys" on page 21 for more details.
+4 Keyboard Inputs data into your computer.
 5 Palmrest Comfortable support area for your hands when you use the computer.
-6 Click buttons (left, center and right) The left and right buttons function like the left and right mouse buttons; the center button serves as a 4-way scroll button.
+6 Click buttons (left and right) The left and right buttons function like the left and right mouse buttons.
 7 Touchpad Touch-sensitive pointing device which functions like a computer mouse.
-8 Keyboard Inputs data into your computer.
-9 Speaker Outputs sound.
+8 Status indicators Llight-Emitting Diodes (LEDs) that turn on and off to show the status of the computer, its functions and components.